cockroachdb/docs/v21.2/ui-statements-page.md

 **Statement details** displays information about the execution of the statement.

-  - **Interval start time** displays time that the statement execution interval started.
-By default, statements are configured to aggregate over an hour interval.
+  - **Interval start time** represents the start time of the statistics aggregation interval for a statement.
+For details, see [time interval](#time-interval).
+By default, statistics aggregate over an hour interval.
 For example, if a statement is executed at 1:23PM it will fall in the 1:00PM - 2:00PM time interval.
-  - **Nodes** contains links to the nodes that executed the statement.
-  - **Regions** lists the regions containing the nodes.
   - **Database** displays the database on which the statements executed.
   - **App** displays the name specified by the [`application_name`](show-vars.html#supported-variables) session setting.
   - **Failed?** indicates whether the statement failed to execute.